-Depression involves strong feelings of sadness or upset that do not go away, and interfere with a person’s life.
-Depression is different from feeling “down,” having a bad day, or loss (such as the death of a loved one, the end of a relationship, etc.); depression is usually more severe and lasts for longer periods of time.
-People who are depressed often cannot identify specific causes of their sadness.
+Depression typically involves strong feelings of sadness or upset that do not go away and interfere with a person’s life.
+Depression is different from feeling “down,” having a bad day, or experiencing loss (such as the death of a loved one, the end of a relationship, etc.).
+Depression is usually more severe and lasts for longer periods of time.
+People who are depressed often cannot identify the specific causes of their sadness.
 Activities which used to be pleasurable no longer are, and a person may isolate themselves and become less active.
 Depression often includes negative patterns of thinking, such as being overly self-critical, having low self-esteem, feeling hopeless, or experiencing frequent thoughts of death.
 In more severe cases, a depressed person may experience changes in sleep (often insomnia), poor appetite, and low energy.
-Depression which is severe enough can be diagnosed as Major Depressive Disorder.
+Depression that is severe enough can be diagnosed as major depressive disorder.

-The Anxiety Treatment Center of Austin does not treat depression as a primary clinical concern, but we do see patients with co-occurring depression and anxiety.
-We may recommend that patients with significant depression seek additional treatment for their depression from an outside provider.
-We may also accept patients who are currently in treatment for depression, but require additional treatment for anxiety.
+The Anxiety Treatment Center of Austin does not treat depression as a primary clinical concern, but does see patients with co-occurring depression and anxiety.
+It can be recommended that patients with significant depression seek additional treatment for their depression from an outside provider.
+Patients who are currently in treatment for depression but require additional treatment for anxiety may also be accepted.
 Lists of resources for depression and treatment information are presented below.